Heidi Klum Goes Topless, Wears Just Underwear Bottom In Front Of Hong Kong View In New Instagram Photo

 “My home city HK is lucky [to] have you.
 Doing anything fun out there,” another one chimed in.

-As Project Runway fans know, Klum won’t be returning to the show’s 17th season, which is set to premier this week, after serving as a judge, host, and executive producer for all 16 of its original seasons, as Good Housekeeping pointed out.
+As Project Runway fans know, Klum won’t be returning to the show’s 17th season, which is set to premiere this week, after serving as a judge, host, and executive producer for all 16 of its original seasons, as Good Housekeeping pointed out.
 According to the report, the reality TV star and the show’s co-star, Tim Gunn, will both be working on a new project with Amazon Prime Video.

 “After 16 incredible seasons, I am saying ‘Auf Wiedersehen’ to Project Runway, a show that I was honored to host and help create,” Heidi said in September, as per the magazine.

 “I’m most excited that my journey with my dear friend and colleague, Tim Gunn, is far from over.
 We will be partnering with Amazon for a new show, and we’re excited for everyone to see what we’re designing next!”